-Despite the recent ups and downs of the industry, U.S. manufacturing is a major force behind the national economy, contributing nearly $2 trillion to the GDP in 2024 alone.
+Despite the recent ups and downs of the industry, U.S. manufacturing is a major force behind the national economy.
 With over 10 million employees, manufacturing remains a key job creator and an essential part of the country's industrial backbone.
-Recent legislative initiatives, like the CHIPS Act, have fueled substantial investments in high-growth areas such as semiconductors and clean technology.
-These investments are not only driving innovation but are also projected to create tens of thousands of new jobs, positioning the sector for continued growth in the coming years.

 And the best news for sales and marketing teams?
 Manufacturers buy stuff.
 A lot of stuff.
 They have big budgets and require tons of products and services to keep operations running smoothly, ranging from machinery, technology, and raw materials to staffing, logistics, and professional services.
 And while this constant demand makes manufacturers an attractive target market all year round, the final stretch of the year can be particularly lucrative—if you look in the right places and offer timely solutons.